Modeling holographic dark energy with particle and future horizons: Final remarks

 In order to have a clear visualization of the behavior of all quantities, we introduced the cosmological redshift in each of them.
 In this way, from the Friedmann equations we can see that the density of the dark energy content has an increasing behavior as the model approaches the far future when the future horizon is considered.
 This is the desired behavior for the dark energy since the observations also indicates this growth and it is known as the cosmological coincidence problem.
 On the other hand, for the particle horizon case, the density has a diluting behavior.\\

 If we consider that the universe besides the dark energy also contains a dark matter fluid, we can provide a description when these fluids can interact or not.
 By adopting the second case we can construct the corresponding coincidence parameter and again, we have a decreasing behavior when the future horizon is considered and in complementary way, when the coincidence parameter is written in terms of the scale factor, we can see that as the universe expands the coincidence parameter tends to zero.
-From a thermodynamics point of view, the temperature for the dark energy fluid increases and can also have a divergent behavior for $z=-1$.
-On the other hand, for the particle horizon case we can have a phase of cooling down.
+From a thermodynamics point of view, the temperature for the dark energy fluid when it is described by the future horizon tends to increase as the cosmic evolution takes place and could also become singular at the far future, $z\rightarrow -1$.
+On the other hand, for the particle horizon case we can have a phase of cooling down as we approach to the far future.
 For both cases the entropy takes a constant value.
-When we consider an interacting scheme between the holographic dark energy and dark matter we can observe that in such case the entropy production for the dark energy sector will be negative despite its temperature is positive.
-If we introduce chemical potential, we found that if the condition, $Q > 0$, is always fulfilled, the chemical potential remains negative.
-This sign has an important role for the phantom regime since the resulting entropy for this sector is positive.
+This resembles the adiabatic expansion in a single fluid description.
+When we consider an interacting scheme between the holographic dark energy and dark matter we can observe that in such case the entropy production for the dark energy sector will be negative for both horizons despite the positivity of its temperature.
+The positivity of this temperature it is independent of the direction in which flows the energy in the dark sector.
+Given that the holographic dark energy exhibits a phantom regime when the future horizon is considered, by means of the Euler relation we found that in such case the entropy is negative.
+In order to solve the negativity problem of the entropy in the dark energy sector, we introduced chemical potential in the thermodynamics description, we found some differences with the standard relativistic thermodynamics since the resulting chemical potential is a function of time or the redshift and only depends on the interaction $Q$-term and the particle number $n$.
+The chemical potential can be positive or negative, being the latter the most interesting case, the change in the sign of the chemical potential it is mediated by the $Q$-term and by the production or annihilation of particles.
+It is worthy to mention that a negative chemical potential leads to a positive entropy for the dark energy sector.
 However, a decreasing behavior for this entropy is still obtained and this contradicts the second law.
 This suggests that we must improve the description of the fluid in order to have a consistent thermodynamics description for the interacting holographic dark energy.
 For instance, in the context of irreversible thermodynamics and considering dissipative cosmological effects as it was done in Ref. \cite{cruzlepeodintsov}, the resulting scenario is free of thermodynamics inconsistencies.\\

 In general grounds, the particle horizon is not a good candidate to model the dark energy content of the universe.
 One might think that in such case it could be a good alternative to model dark matter, if we consider a cosmological model with dark energy ($\rho^{-}_{1}(z)$) and dark matter ($\rho^{+}_{1}(z)$), then the Friedmann constraint will be given by